Connoisseur Plants

 This Agave victoriae-reginae selection was grown from seed collected at the northernmost natural stand of A. victoriae-reginae in the town of Bustamonte in Neuvo Leon, Mexico.
 Queen Victoria agave is a solitary plant, making a single rosette.
 This seed strain has longer leaves than A. victoriae-reginae, but the same white markings on the leaves.
 A most handsome architectural masterpiece and only about 1' tall by 2' wide.

-• succulent evergreen perennial to 1'
+• evergreen succulent to 1'

 • plant in sun